Freelancing Explained -

 Did you know?

-- If you play abroad, you should always take an A1 form ("Entsendebescheinigung") with you.
-You can easily apply for this online at the SVS or you can pick it up in person at an SVS customer center.
+• If you play abroad, you should always take an A1 form ("Entsendebescheinigung") with you.
+You can easily apply for this form online at the SVS or you can pick it up in person at an SVS customer centre.

-- Women who were insured with the SVS for at least 8 months before giving birth are entitled to maternity benefits.
-This is a total of more than EUR 6,800; there is no additional earnings limit for maternity benefits.
+• Women who were covered by SVS health insurance for at least 6 months prior to giving birth are entitled to maternity benefits.
+The total amount is over EUR 8,084, and there is no limit on additional income for maternity benefits.